fabiuslongo/pycaspar/README.md

 +FEED("Robert is at home")
 ```

-After which, the Clauses KB will be as it follows:
+after whom, the Clauses KB will be as it follows:

 ```sh
 Be_VBZ(Robert_NNP(x1), Inhabitant_NN(x2))